This is another in a long line of alternate versions of the life of Jesus Christ. This one is written as if by Jesus’ mother, Mary.

 It’s not a novel for the faint of heart.
 There are graphic executions, massacres, murders, injustice, riots, animal sacrifice and betrayal set against the seething backdrop of Roman provincial domination.
 The Liars’ Gospel is a taut and terrible tale.
 It held my interest from start to finish.
 I only wish I could rewrite the ending.

-Heresy … or is it blasphemy?
-I always get the two confused.
-Maybe this is both.
 Whatever it is, I really would like a few answers.
 I know I’m not a model human.
 Not in any sense of the term, but certainly not in the religious sense.
-Christian, Jewish, Hindu, or Buddhist … the four religions […]
+Christian, Jewish, Hindu, or Buddhist … the four religions about which I actually know something … I don’t quite fit into any of them.
+Mind you, I’m not so bad, either.
+There are plenty a whole lot worse than me.

 Ball Gag lay in the dark at the bottom of the closet amidst the rubble of discarded sex toys.
 He fondly remembered the good old days when The Master and Mistress used him and all his friends to play exciting games every night.
 Sunk in nostalgia, Ball Gag remembered the crack of the whip, the moans, the screams, the foul language.
 Those were great days.